-Gatlinburg fires: The worst is over, officials say
+3 dead in eastern Tennessee fires

 Here's what you need to know:

-• More than 14,000 residents and visitors are believed to have been evacuated from Gatlinburg alone, the Tennessee Emergency Management Agency said Tuesday morning.
-Evacuations also have been ordered in other communities including Pigeon Forge.
+• More than 14,000 residents and visitors are believed to have been evacuated from Gatlinburg alone, the Tennessee Emergency Management Agency said.
+Evacuations also have been ordered in other communities, including Pigeon Forge.

-• At least four people have been hospitalized with burns, TEMA said.

-• Rain fell Monday night, but it was too late and too little to prevent damage as the region also felt wind gusts in excess of 80 mph.
-"Even with the rain that is currently falling there, the fires continue to burn and structures remain engulfed with little hope that the rainfall will bring immediate relief," TEMA said Tuesday.

-• Several homes and businesses in downtown Gatlinburg were "completely lost to fire," according to authorities.
-A report Tuesday morning from TEMA said hundreds of structures had been damaged or destroyed.
+• About 12 people were taken to hospitals, mostly with non-life-threatening injuries, Miller said earlier.
+Three with burns were taken to the Vanderbilt Medical Center in Nashville, the hospital said.

-• Among the buildings destroyed in Gatlinburg are a 16-story hotel and an apartment complex, TEMA said.
+• Among the hundreds of structures destroyed in the area, more than 100 were in Gatlinburg, Werner said.
+That includes a 16-story hotel and an apartment complex, TEMA said.

-• Other popular Gatlinburg attractions appeared under threat, including Ripley's Aquarium of the Smokies, which has 1,500 animals.
-Staff were forced to evacuate Monday evening, and the animals still are inside, Ripley Entertainment Regional Manager Ryan DeSear told CNN Tuesday.
-DeSear said that according to reports he has received, the aquarium still is standing.
-The facility's webcam showed lights and power still working inside, but he's concerned about the deteriorating air quality, as well as the smoke and flames.
-DeSear said he's hoping some staff will be allowed back into the facility Tuesday to assess the damage.
+• Werner said he believes his house is among those lost.
+"But things can be rebuilt.
+Our downtown's intact, and that's really great for our economy" and the city's future, the mayor said.
+"We will rebuild, and we will remain the premier resort community that we are. ...
+It will be OK."

+• Miller said about 14 active structure fires remained in the city Tuesday morning, but because winds have died down, "the worst is definitely over with."

 'Like a perfect storm'

 On Monday afternoon, a wildfire from the Great Smoky Mountains National Park spread into nearby communities.
-Strong gusts scattered embers across long distances, starting fires that fed off drought-stricken trees.
-The winds also knocked down power lines, igniting new fires, according to authorities.
+Strong gusts -- up to 87 mph -- scattered embers across long distances, starting fires that fed off drought-stricken trees.
+The winds also knocked down power lines, igniting new fires, Miller said.

 "Everything was like a perfect storm," Cassius Cash, superintendent of the Great Smoky Mountains National Park, told CNN affiliate WATE.

-"If you're a person of prayer, we could use your prayers," Gatlinburg Fire Chief Greg Miller said Monday evening as crews battled hurricane-force wind gusts.
+Rain fell Monday night, but it was too late and too little to prevent damage as the region felt wind gusts in excess of 80 mph.

+A major attraction, the Ober Gatlinburg ski area and amusement park that overlooks the city, appeared to be spared.
+But on a road leading to the resort, what used to be homes have been reduced to burned-out husks.

+Only the bricks remained intact -- and only in places.
+The insides have been eaten away by the fire.

 If you are able, 'evacuate immediately'